 Violinist Midori Goto's NPO, Music Sharing, recently played for the grade 10 students.

-The arts play a prominent role at YIS, both as an integral part of the curriculum - from the Early Learning Center up through high school - as well as through a broad range of clubs and activities that excite students' imaginations and give them numerous opportunities for creative expression.
+The arts play a prominent role at YIS, both as an integral part of the curriculum as well as through a broad range of clubs and activities that excite students' imaginations and give them numerous opportunities for creative expression.

 Japanese Music Program

-One of the distinctive musical opportunities at YIS is our Japanese music program.
-The program, which focuses on the koto (a stringed instrument) and is offered for students in grades 4 - 12, seeks to foster understanding and appreciation of traditional Japanese music through education and performance.
-YIS Japanese music ensembles have performed at concert halls, temples and other venues throughout Japan and overseas, and been awarded prizes in several key national music competitions, while individual members have been honored with top solo awards.
-Recently, a self-organized group of eight of our HS koto players, supported by their teachers, took the grand prize at the "Kono Oto Tomare!
-Koto Competition" finals held on January 2, 2018 at the International Forum in Yurakucho.
+One of the distinctive musical offerings at YIS is our Japanese music program.
+The program, which focuses on the koto (a stringed harp-like instrument) and is offered for students in grades 4 - 12, seeks to foster understanding and appreciation of traditional Japanese music through education and performance.
+Our koto ensembles have performed at concert halls, temples and other venues throughout Japan and overseas, and have been awarded prizes in several key national music competitions, while individual members have been honored with top solo awards.

 Performance group Epic Arts' mission is simple - to bring people with and without disabilities together through the arts.
 They will be conducting workshops for students, staff and parents and will have a performance for the general public while at YIS.